 Sugar was an arm around my body, giving me motherly love and energy to keep my eyes open, and not jump out of a window.
 Together with Zoloft, extensive therapy, crisis interventions, loads of chocolate, an ever supporting husband, and a very healthy, happy daughter I fought my way back to happiness.
 Happiness can be found in strange places, and health in even stranger places.
 Beijing makes me happy and I know it will make me healthy again too.

 Pauline is a passionate international mother who wants to show that Beijing is not a unhealthy city, proving that’s it’s possible to become a healthy mother and woman, with the right support and resources.
-Mommy friends, colleges, family, and now the rest of Beijing will be her support, proving that every mother deserves to have a healthy body and mind; tackling her own food issues along the way and showing the rough, the ugly and honest way she does this.
+Mommy friends, colleagues, family, and now the rest of Beijing will be her support, proving that every mother deserves to have a healthy body and mind; tackling her own food issues along the way and showing the rough, the ugly and honest way she does this.